Ashwill-Daniels/FullstackSearchApi/README.md

 ## How to install

-- This app was built with React and Express.
 - Install node.js on your local computer: https://nodejs.org/en/download/
 - Navigate to the root folder of the app and run the command prompt in it.
 - Type into the command prompt: npm install